localstack/airspeed/README.md

 ⚠️ Note: This fork of `airspeed` focuses on providing maximum parity with AWS' implementation of Velocity templates (used in, e.g., API Gateway or AppSync).
 In some cases, the behavior may diverge from the VTL spec, or from the Velocity [reference implementation](https://velocity.apache.org/download.cgi).

 ## Change Log:
+* v0.6.7: fix support for floating point starting with a decimal; Implement `REPLACE_FORMAL_TEXT` to allow bypassing silent behavior of `FormalReference` element.
 * v0.6.6: add support for `$string.matches( $pattern )`; fix bug where some escaped character would prevent string matching
 * v0.6.5: handle `$map.put('key', null)` correctly
 * v0.6.4: add support for string.indexOf, string.substring and array.isEmpty